 There are multiple ways to do this.
 Making really serious money playing video games can be a challenge.
 This often takes good marketing, charisma-based skills, and a willingness to learn about online business in addition to being a top-notch gamer.

-There are far more gamers making some money as a side hustle or who are struggling with poverty-line numbers than those clearing six figures or more.
+There are far more gamers making some money as a side hustle even as a teenager or who are struggling with poverty-line numbers than those clearing six figures or more.
 However, for those who truly love gaming and who want to know how to make money as a gamer, there are several great ways to make money playing your favorite titles.

 Video Game Tester

 Quality control is a major issue with video games, and this actually comes in a couple different forms.
 Companies need capable and avid players to test out new games before they are released on the market.
 The general public hates buggy, busted releases.
 Just Google “Fallout 76 fiasco” if you really need any evidence of that.